New convergence analysis of a primal-dual algorithm with large stepsizes: New convergence results with weaker conditions

 \subsection{A primal-dual algorithm}

-In this paper, we extend the existing primal-dual algorithm~\eqref{for:PD3O_nog_simp} for solving~\eqref{for:main_problem} with an infimal convolution term and show its new convergence results.
-Given $\vx^k$ and $\vs^k$, one iteration of the primal-dual algorithm is
+In this paper, we extend an existing primal-dual algorithm~\eqref{for:PD3O_nog_simp} to solve~\eqref{for:main_problem} with an infimal convolution and show its convergence results with weaker conditions.
+Firstly, we explain this algorithm via operator splitting, which is different from those in the literature.
+Instead of considering problem~\eqref{for:main_problem}, we consider the corresponding saddle-point problem